 This data can then be combined with other information like maps to enable geologists to make conclusions or predictions about any changes over time or potential future changes.

 Remote sensing in mining

-Remote sensing is also increasingly being used in mining.
-Slope stability systems using Radar and Lidar from the ground or from the air are now standard practice remote sensing technologies in mine sites globally.
+Remote sensing is increasingly being used in mining by geologists, geotechnical engineers and mining engineers so they do not need to make contact with the earth to investigate what the ground conditions are.
+Slope stability systems using radar and lidar from the ground or from the air are now standard practice in mine sites globally.
 This data can forecast when a mine may experience a collapse.